 The state is completely self-insured on all statutory workers, compensation claims and the state is self insuring all of its comprehensive casualty exposures; general liability (premises and operations), professional liability (medical and legal malpractice) and automobile liability.
 The following policies have Self-Insured Retention (SIR) levels.
 SIR's are the funds Risk Management contributes to a claim prior to excess policies taking effect, $1 million per claim for property, $750,000 for marine risks; and $250,000 per incident for airport and aircraft liability exposures.
 Policy limits of excess insurance vary by risk; $500 million for marine; $200 million for property and $500 million for airport.
 The following exhibit provides a brief overview of the excess insurance program.

 Many diverse domestic and international insurance companies and various Lloyd's of London underwriting syndicates and companies participate in the State of Alaska's excess insurance program.
 In renewal of its excess insurance program the State may participate as a small percentage co-insurer in the upper underwriting layers in order to limit premium expenditures.

-Marketing of the State's insurance program is provided by Arthur J. Gallagher Risk Management Services and, Wells Fargo Insurance Services, Inc. for aviation risks, two of the largest independent brokers in the world market.
+Marketing of the State's insurance program is provided by Arthur J. Gallagher Risk Management Services, one of the independent brokers in the world market.
 The State obtained the independent actuarial assessment of the state insurance program required by AS 37.05.287 (b) from Madison Consulting Group.
 Specialty computer software programs were supported by Origami Risk LLC.
 All Risk Management professional service contracts are solicited through formal request for proposals issued every five years.